 When a finalist is identified, and before an offer is made, reference checks are conducted and a written summary completed (references from 3 direct supervisors, including current or most recent supervisor, are strongly recommended).
 Skills testing may be conducted, as well as background checking and a physical as applicable (required only for service staff jobs).

 Step 5 – The Offer:

 The hiring department determines which applicant is the very best for the job, with a clear rationale for the choice, consults with HR and confirms the terms.
 It is inappropriate to make promises regarding salary before a salary has been approved by HR and the University.
+If the offer is to be above the approved salary on the approved hiring approval form, written confirmation of funding from Finance is also required.
+Please allow at least one week for budget review by Finance in these cases.
 Once the terms are finalized and confirmed by HR, the department extends a verbal offer and confirms it is accepted by the applicant.
 HR then sends an offer letter and form which comply with New York State Wage Theft Prevention Act (NY195) requirements which the applicant signs and returns.

 Step 6 – Completing the Hire:

 Once HR has the signed offer letter, references and demographics for those interviewed, the hire is completed.
 Regrets are sent to those interviewed who were not selected.